nuttlabs/productivity-nexus/productivity-nexus_summary-examples.md

 ---

+### Claude gets a voice.

+Actually, it gets five voices.

+- [Voice mode](https://b7dwf.r.a.d.sendibm1.com/mk/cl/f/sh/WCPzyXJTZ7YJH4H4YtJYAZVaEohcvRGo/dnWmC7HgS9gj) is rolling out across Claude mobile apps, making Anthropic the last major AI lab to support naturally spoken conversations with its chatbot.
+- Conversations are transcribed in real time, and you can easily switch between talking and typing without disruption.
+- Free users receive 20-30 voice messages a month.
+Paying subscribers have “significantly higher” limits.
+- English-speaking users are receiving the feature over the next few weeks.

+#### Nutt's Notes

+- Across chatbots, voice mode is among the most astonishing features of AI.
+It's a top recommendation by experts, yet it's widely underutilized.
+- I spend 90% of my time on the highway learning from ChatGPT.
+Now, I'm excited to split that with Claude.
+- With web search, Google Workspace integration, and now voice mode, Claude remains a serious contender with ChatGPT for the general-purpose chatbot worthy of your credit card.
+It codes better and writes better, but it doesn't generate images.

+---

+### Forget SEO.
+Enter GEO.

+Andreesen Horowitz published a hearty post on the shift from SEO to optimizing for LLM citations.
+Key takeaways:

+- For decades, SEO has been the core driver of website traffic, relying on strategies like keywords, backlinks, and user engagement to improve page rankings.
+- With the shift from traditional search to AI, website visibility and discovery hinges on appearing within AI-generated answers and citation links, which are proving to drive referral traffic at a growing rate.
+- That requires a pivot from SEO to Generative Engine Optimization (GEO).
+- GEO means optimizing content specifically for language models, prioritizing content that is well-organized, easily parsed, and rich in meaning.
+Unlike traditional SEO, which often rewarded keyword density and repetition, GEO values content that LLMs can readily extract and reproduce, favoring structured formats such as summaries and bullet points.
+- New platforms—like NoGood, Profound and daydream—are emerging to assist brands in analyzing their presence in AI responses and tracking the sentiment associated with their brand across different model.

+---

+### H Company revealed a suite of next-generation autonomous agents.

+- **Runner** H orchestrates multi-step workflows, like an advanced Manus.
+(Try it.)
+- **Surfer H** controls a web browser.
+- **Tester H** automates software testing.
+- The company touts 92% accuracy of task completion at 5.5x less cost than the likes of OpenAI and Anthropic.
+- The stealthy French startup has raised $220M from the likes of Amazon, Samsung, and former Google CEO Eric Schmidt.

+#### Nutt's Notes

+- Generative AI assistants are powerful teammates, but agents are what will take jobs and transform economies.
+With an assigned objective, they can determing their own tasks and access various connected tools.
+- I've achieved a lot with narrowly focused Zapier Agents, but I'm eager for dependable general-purpose agent.
+If the hype is real, H Company could be it.

+---

+### Perplexity launched Perplexity Labs to produce "projects."

+- Perplexity Search provides quick answers.
+Perplexity Research offers in-depth analysis.
+Now, Perplexity Labs takes roughly 10 minutes to retrieve, analyaze and synthesize information, then produce a "project."
+- A project can be a report, spreadsheet, dashboard, or even a simple web app.
+- An "Assets" tab organizes all created files, including charts, images, CSVs, and code.
+An "App" tab holds the interactive web apps.
+- Use cases run the gamut: create an investment dashboard, compile a database of sales leads, or generate a report from raw data with visual charts.
+- Labs is a feature of Perplexity's Pro plan.

+#### Nutt's Notes

+- Perplexity Labs exemplifies the feature convergence happening across AI tools.
+- Analysts speculated that ChatGPT's search capabilities would crush Perplexity, which began exclusively for search.
+- But as ChatGPT and other general-purpose chatbots adopt search features, Perplexity is now becoming more general-purpose.

+---

 ### New AI Features Coming to Your iPhone

 In this AI "gap year" for Apple, its WWDC keynote focused on a unified new design of its operating systems across devices, but Tim did sneak in a few new AI features: